Patient Care

 Your results and overall exam will then be discussed with our multidisciplinary team of neurologists, geriatricians, neuro-psychologist, psychiatrist, nurse practitioner, nurses, social workers, genetic counselor and other healthcare professionals to determine the most accurate diagnosis.
 Following this review, our program coordinator will contact you or the family to scheduled your follow up visit also known as your informing visit.

-1. After completion of the treatment recommendations made during first visit, (such as MRI, labs, CT, LP) patient will see the specialist for a follow up visit usually 1 to 3 months after the first visit.
+After completion of the treatment recommendations made during first visit, (such as MRI, labs, CT, LP) you will see the specialist for a follow up visit usually 1 to 3 months after the first visit.

-3. During this visit, the specialist will discuss with the patient and companion results of tests, diagnosis and treatment care plan.
+• During this visit, the specialist will discuss the results of tests, diagnosis and treatment care plan.

-4. Meet with our social worker to receive counseling, guidance on the managing dementia symptoms and referrals to community support programs.
+• Our social worker will also meet with you to discuss counseling, guidance on the managing dementia symptoms, and referrals to community support programs.